Sonic CD: Legacy

 The story of Sonic CD was adapted in the twenty-fifth issue of Archie Comics' Sonic the Hedgehog comic book series.
 The adaptation featured some changes to the story, such as Tails being an important character and Metal Sonic having the ability to talk.
-British publisher Fleetway Publications published their own adaptation in Sonic the Comic.
-The final issue of Archie's comic, #290 (December 2016), also featured a retelling of the game's story.
+The British comic Sonic the Comic also published an adaptation.
+The final issue of Archie's comic, #290 (December 2016), also featured a retelling of the Sonic CD story.

 Two characters introduced in Sonic CD, Amy Rose and Metal Sonic, became recurring characters in the Sonic series.
-Metal Sonic appeared as an antagonist in Knuckles' Chaotix (1995), the Sonic the Hedgehog anime film (1996), Sonic Heroes (2003), Sonic the Hedgehog 4: Episode II (2012) and Sonic Mania (2017).
-Amy Rose most notably appears in Sonic Adventure.
+Metal Sonic appeared as an antagonist in Knuckles' Chaotix (1995), the Sonic the Hedgehog OVA (1996), Sonic Heroes (2003), Sonic the Hedgehog 4: Episode II (2012), and Sonic Mania (2017).
+Amy Rose most notably appears in Sonic Adventure (1998).
 The Sonic CD animated sequences were included as bonuses in the compilations Sonic Jam (1997) and Sonic Mega Collection (2002), and "Sonic Boom" was used as one of Sonic's themes in Super Smash Bros.
 Brawl (2008).

 In 2011, Sega released Sonic Generations in celebration of the franchise's 20th anniversary, which includes a remake of the boss battle against Metal Sonic.
 Sonic Mania, produced for the series' twenty-fifth anniversary, features updated versions of Sonic CDs Stardust Speedway and Metallic Madness levels, including a boss battle against Metal Sonic.

-Sonic the Hedgehog 4 (2027) is set to be a film adaptation of Sonic CD's main plot.
+The 2027 film Sonic the Hedgehog 4 was presumed to be an adaptation of Sonic CD after the mid-credits scene from Sonic the Hedgehog 3 (2024) introduced Amy and Metal Sonic simultaneously.
+The director, Jeff Fowler, said he thought it "felt very cool to honor that chronology and have them simultaneously introduced".
+An excerpt from "Sonic Boom" is used in the teaser trailer.